Electricity: Electrical current is 220 volts, 50Hz. Round two-pin plugs and round three-pin plugs are used.

 Tipping: Tips of about 10 percent are expected in restaurants.
 It is not customary to tip taxi drivers but it is usual to round up the fare if they help with luggage.
 In general tipping small amounts is customary for most services.

 Safety Information: Chile is a politically stable country with few safety threats to travellers.
 Incidences of pick-pocketing and mugging are on the increase in big cities and travellers should take care of their belongings, especially around tourist areas and bus stations, and avoid walking alone late at night.
 Tourists should be particularly cautious in the Lake District as theft is on the increase, and muggings are becoming more common in popular walking areas such as Cerro San Cristobal, Cerro Santa Lucia and Cerro Manquehue.
 There has been an increase in reports regarding people receiving spiked drinks at nightclubs and bars, particularly in Santiago.
 Avoid any involvement in political protests and demonstrations, which take place from time to time.
 Chile has a landmine problem, mainly restricted to border areas adjacent to Peru and Bolivia.
 These areas are seldom visited by most travellers so landmines shouldn't be a problem but visitors are advised to stick to marked roads, obey all signs and seek the advice of local authorities if travelling to the border areas of regions I, II or XII.
+Note: 28/11/19 Large-scale demonstrations have taken place across Chile since October 2019.
+They can proceed with little or no notice and can result in violence and travel disruption in cities and towns.
+Affected areas include Santiago, Temuco, Iquique, Conception and Rancagua.
+Large cities such as Santiago, Vina del Mar, Arica, Puerto Montt, Valparaiso, Antofagasta and Iquique expect daily demonstrations, and consular support in parts of the country may at times be limited.

 Local Customs: Bargaining is unusual in street markets or stores in Chile - if there is a price on goods it is seldom negotiable.
 Although Chile is largely conservative in outlook, homosexuality is legal and is increasingly widely accepted socially.
 Punishment for the possession and consumption of drugs is strict in Chile.